imranrasheedsc/NLPProjectCSA/README.md

 ## NLP Techniques

 I used the Natural Language Technique of text generation to randomly select words from the words.txt file and generate them in a random order.
 The method addRandomWords is associated with this text generation, as it adds these words into the array.
 Then the method createSentence converts the elements in the list to a string and spaces the words out.
+Another NLP technique I used is semantic matching which I used to compare the generated sentence to the sentence the user typed and find the accuracy based on how close they match each other.